-The Cash Targeting Lifestyle Strategy is the default strategy for members invested through Standard Life and who had ceased contributing to the Scheme by November 2019.
+Members can opt to invest in the Cash Targeting Lifestyle Strategy.
 It is designed to be suitable for members who are considering taking their DC benefits as a cash lump sum at retirement.
 A chart setting out the asset allocation of the Cash Targeting Lifestyle Strategy is shown below:

-Members can opt to invest in the Annuity Cash Targeting Lifestyle Strategy.
+Members can opt to invest in the Annuity Targeting Lifestyle Strategy.
 It is designed to be suitable for members who are considering using their DC funds to purchase an annuity at retirement.
-A chart setting out the asset allocation of the Cash Targeting Lifestyle Strategy is shown below:
+A chart setting out the asset allocation of the Annuity Targeting Lifestyle Strategy is shown below: